metrica-sports/sample-data/README.md

 ## Future plans
 - We will try to add data for more games in the future.
-- We will try to add also scripts to get started analyzing this data.
+- We will try to add (may be in another repo) scripts to get started analyzing this data.